-Pierce's 2015 - 2020 Technology Strategy Plan serves as a tool to ensure effective technology is infused throughout the district to support efforts in meeting mission.
-The plan serves as a strong and flexible foundation for accomplishing technology goals by addressing specific technology needs throughout the campus community.
+Pierce's 2015 - 2020 Technology Strategy Plan ensures effective technology is infused throughout the district to support efforts in meeting mission.
 With the onset of COVID-19 and the announced retirement of then CIO, updating the technology strategy plan was extended in order to prioritize the support of students, faculty, and staff with day-to-day technology needs, modality shifts, and core infrastructure modifications to support a fully remote teaching, learning, and administrative environment.

 The 2023-2028 Technology Strategy Plan is under development with the first focus on examining the charge, purpose, scope, and membership of the Technology Council.
-The council updated the Technology Council Purpose and Scope to be more purposeful in addressing and removing areas of racial inequity with our information technology policies and practices.
+The council has updated its purpose and scope to be more purposeful in addressing and removing areas of racial inequity with our information technology policies and practices.